ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

-## Sprint 3 : Deploy the product (15.03.21-22.03.21)
+## Sprint 3 : Obtain user feedback and continue building front-end (15.03.21-22.03.21)
 ___

-The aim of this sprint was to have something to show our stakeholders and obtain feedback.
+The aim of this sprint was to have something to show our stakeholders which we could obtain feedback on.
+By this point, the backlog items of building a start page and adding audio to the start page were implemented which allowed us to show our stakeholders the structure and layout of the first page.
+This helped inform our understanding of the UI and UX, and started a useful dialogue with our end-users.

 ### Key points

-   * We made the group decision to use the MEAN stack.
-   * Decided to create a multiplayer game with video feed.
-   * Set up GitHub repository and familiarised ourselves with the platform.
+   * Obtain feedback from users regarding the start page.
+   * Create UI wireframe and obtain user feedback.
+   * Create and circulate questionnaire regarding UI wireframe
+   * Start building back-end
+   * Continue with documentation with a focus on Sprints and project management

 ### Key implementations from previous sprint

-   * GitHub protocol established
-   * User stories created
-   * Lizhao presented the paper prototype video she has been creating.
-   * Chris updated on progress of the Java produced Connect 4 game.
-   * Browsed previously completed group projects together.
+   * Build start page.
+   * Add audio to start page.
+   * Memory game and connect four build underway.
+   * Backend designed.
+   * Documentation underway with a focus on background research and UX design.

 ### Backlog items

 ```
-  → Backlog item: research video chat APIs
+  → Backlog item: Continue researching video chat APIs
-  → Backlog item: create start page
+  → Backlog item: Obtain user feedback on UI wireframe
-  → Backlog item: create login
+  → Backlog item: Create login
-  → Backlog item: add audio to start page
+  → Backlog item: Build basic version of games and obtain feedback

 ```